 1. It says I am on Academic Probation/Restriction and I cannot register for classes online, what can I do?

-Probation: Occurs when the student does not meet the 2.00 GPA and completes less than half of their semester hours.
+Probation: Occurs when the student does not meet the 2.00 GPA or completes less than half of their semester hours.
 The student can continue to be a full time student enrolled in a maximum of 12 hours.
-Complete a regular semester or both summer sessions with a 2.00 GPA or higher and at least half of their semester hours to regain good scholastic standing.
+Complete a regular semester or both summer sessions with a 2.00 GPA or higher with at least half of the semester hours completed to regain good scholastic standing.

-You will need to come in to see a counselor/advisor or can complete the Prerequisite/Advising Form online at https://www.midland.edu/admissions/prerequisite/
+You will need to come in to see an advisor or you can complete the Prerequisite/Advising Form online at https://www.midland.edu/admissions/prerequisite/

-2. What are your hours, do I need to make an appointment?
+2. Do I need to make an appointment to see an advisor?

-3. I have a prerequisite hold and I have taken the prerequisite at another school, am currently enrolled in the prerequisite, etc and cannot register online?
+3. I have a prerequisite hold and I have taken the prerequisite at another school.
+I am currently enrolled in the prerequisite and cannot register online?

-Campus Connect is not equipped to read such information automatically.
-You will need to register through a counselor/advisor, who will have to look up your prior course work.
-Or complete the Advising/Prerequisite Form at https://www.midland.edu/admissions/prerequisite/
+You will need to register with an advisor, who will look up your prior course work.
+Or complete the Advising/Prerequisite form at https://www.midland.edu/admissions/prerequisite/

-4. I have a THEA hold.
-What is that?
+4. I have a TSI hold, what is that?

-That means either we have no record of the THEA or you have not passed all of it or we do not have record of the exemption.
-The THEA is a test of reading, writing and math required of all students seeking a degree in public college and/or university in Texas.
-It is not required that you pass it to take classes, however some courses are THEA restricted meaning you have to pass certain parts of it in order to take specific credit classes.
+That means we have no record of the TSI Assessment test or you have not passed ALL of it or we have no record of exemption.
+The TSI Assessment is a test of reading, writing, and math required of all students seeking a degree in a public college/university in Texas.
+It is not required that you pass it to take classes, however some courses are TSI restricted, meaning you have to pass certain parts to take specific credit classes.

-6. I’m taking online courses from outside Midland.
-Is there another way to satisfy THEA?
+6. I am taking online courses from outside Midland.
+Is there another way to satisfy TSI requirements?

-If you are from a public college or university in Texas, it will be on your transcript.
-Ask your registrar to make sure your TSI status is on your transcript and have it mailed to us.
-A review of coursework from other colleges may also satisfy the TSI status.
+If you are from a public college/university in Texas, it will be on your transcript.
+Ask your Registrar to make sure your TSI status is on your transcript and have it mailed to Midland College Registrar Office.
+A review of coursework from other colleges may also satisfy TSI.